 The best way to explore Vienna for a day is by foot and metro.
 Vienna has one spectacular public transit system that is very easy to figure out.

 I suggest purchasing a Vienna City Card, you can explore Vienna with unlimited use of the metro, tram, and buses.
-Also, there are over 210 discounts to museums, shops, and popular attractions.
+Also, there are over 210 discounts on museums, shops, and popular attractions.
 Purchase your tickets in advance online here.

 Taking a taxi or Uber is another way you can get around Vienna, but the costs can add up quickly with each trip.
-Stick with the metro and walking, you will discover places along your route to pop inside.
+Stick with the metro and walking, and you will discover places along your route to pop inside.

 When To Visit Vienna

 Any time of the year would be perfect, but based on your weather preference is when you should plan your vacation there.

 For a true holiday experience then plan one day in Vienna during the winter season.
 Vienna is famous for its Christmas Markets and has one of the biggest in Europe.
 Get a taste of the holiday cheer with delicious treats, Christmas decorations, and mulled wine between mid-November and Christmas.